jjn1056/Example-PlackStreamingAndNonblocking/README.md

-package Example::PlackStreamingAndNonblocking;

-use Pod::Markdown;
-use strictures;

-(caller() ?
-1 : do {
-  (my $parser = Pod::Markdown->new)
-    ->parse_from_file(__FILE__);
-  print $parser->as_markdown });

-=head1 NAME
+# NAME

 Example::PlackStreamingAndNonblocking - About Plack / PSGI Streaming and nonblocking

-=head1 DESCRIPTION
+# DESCRIPTION

-This article reviews the hows and whys of L<Plack> streaming and nonblocking for the perspective of someone who is very unfamiliar with the topic, but has experience with Perl and understands the basics of L<Plack>.
-It takes the form of a tutorial starting from a basic Plack application, and introduces both non blocking and streaming concept using L<AnyEvent>.
+This article reviews the hows and whys of [Plack](http://search.cpan.org/perldoc?Plack) streaming and nonblocking for the perspective of someone who is very unfamiliar with the topic, but has experience with Perl and understands the basics of [Plack](http://search.cpan.org/perldoc?Plack).
+It takes the form of a tutorial starting from a basic Plack application, and introduces both non blocking and streaming concept using [AnyEvent](http://search.cpan.org/perldoc?AnyEvent).

 The goals of these examples is to help the reader understand the problems we are trying to solve using streaming and / or non blocking coding techniques, more then to give example cookbook style code.
 As a result some of the examples will be somewhat contrived for the purposes of eludication.

-It would be helpful to have read the L<PSGI> specification, although you are not expected to fully grasp all of it.
-Some familiarity with the documentation and tutorial of L<AnyEvent> would also assist you.
+It would be helpful to have read the [PSGI](http://search.cpan.org/perldoc?PSGI) specification, although you are not expected to fully grasp all of it.
+Some familiarity with the documentation and tutorial of [AnyEvent](http://search.cpan.org/perldoc?AnyEvent) would also assist you.

-=head1 INTRODUCTION
+# INTRODUCTION

-Unless you are a Perl programmer who is very isolated from the broad trends of community, you will have heard of L<PSGI> and its reference implementation, L<Plack>, which has rapidly become a key element of best practices in building web applications.
-In summary, L<Plack> is 'superglue' which connects your web application to an underlying server (thus making it available to consumers on the internet or your local network.
+Unless you are a Perl programmer who is very isolated from the broad trends of community, you will have heard of [PSGI](http://search.cpan.org/perldoc?PSGI) and its reference implementation, [Plack](http://search.cpan.org/perldoc?Plack), which has rapidly become a key element of best practices in building web applications.
+In summary, [Plack](http://search.cpan.org/perldoc?Plack) is 'superglue' which connects your web application to an underlying server (thus making it available to consumers on the internet or your local network.
 In addition to this standard approach of making your application 'internet ready', it provides an interface in which shared middleware components can be used and reused across your applications irrespective of what web development framework you are using.

-Some parts of the L<PSGI> specification are easy to understand and can be rapidly used by even newcomers to the language.
-One can write a well formed Perl / Plack application in a few lines of code (C<scripts/trivial_01.psgi>);
+Some parts of the [PSGI](http://search.cpan.org/perldoc?PSGI) specification are easy to understand and can be rapidly used by even newcomers to the language.
+One can write a well formed Perl / Plack application in a few lines of code (`scripts/trivial_01.psgi`);

     use strictures;